sighupio/furyctl/README.md

 ## What is furyctl?

-`furyctl` is the command line companion for the SIGHUP Distribution to manage the **full lifecycle** of your Kubernetes clusters (SKD).
+`furyctl` is the command line companion for the SIGHUP Distribution (SKD) to manage the **full lifecycle** of your SKD Kubernetes clusters.
 <br/>

-> 💡 Learn more about the SIGHUP Distribution in the [official site](https://docs.sighup.io).
+> 💡 Learn more about the SIGHUP Distribution in the [documentation site](https://docs.sighup.io).

 If you're looking for the old documentation for furyctl legacy, you can find it [here](https://github.com/sighupio/furyctl/blob/release-v0.11/README.md).